 How much will it cost to fix?

 The cost of implementing yard flooding mitigation measures such as the installation of a private rear yard drainage system will depend on the amount of work undertaken.
 It is always a good idea to get several estimates to select the best solution (and the best value) for your home.
 The City of Windsor does not pay for damages caused by yard flooding or for any flooding mitigation measures undertaken by the property owners.
-For more information on private rear-yard-drainage systems visit Rear Yard Drain Systems at:
+For more information on private rear yard drainage systems, see Rear Yard Drainage Detail or Rain Garden Layout.

 A permit from the City will be required for the installation of any private drainage system.